 I'm not going to bore you with the complete tutorial for this project because you've seen it before.
 If you're new here, search signs and you'll find several more projects with in-depth tutorials like this one...or this one...or this one.

-The basics for making a sign like this is stain (or paint)...and a stencil.
+The basics for making a sign like this include stain (or paint) and a stencil.

 I gave my board a quick coating of stain and let it dry overnight.